dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

-This repository contains the script for creating the detailed longitudinal file used in Finregistry, the script have been transposed starting from the original FinnGen one (see here: https://github.com/FINNGEN/service-sector-data-processing/tree/master ) with some minor changes, for more info see **CHANGES** section of this file.
+This repository contains the script for creating the detailed longitudinal file used in Finregistry, the script have been transposed starting from the original FinnGen one (see [here](https://github.com/FINNGEN/service-sector-data-processing/tree/master) ) with some minor changes, for more info see **CHANGES** section of this file.

 # CODE

+*config.py* contains all data file paths to be used in the creation of the detailed longitudinal file

-*main.py* defines all data file paths and perform all the processing in order to then to create the deatiled longitudial file by concatenating the output files
+*main.py* perform all the processing in order to then to create the deatiled longitudial file by concatenating the output files

-*func.py* contains all the function used to process the dataset in main.py, for more info see **PREPARATION RULES** section of this file
+*func.py* contains all the function used to process the dataset in main.py, for more info see **PROCESSING SUMMARY** section of this file

 # CHANGES